bridge-intelligence-lab/fin-feast/RESTART_RUNBOOK.md

-# Feast Polygon POC — Restart + Operations Runbook
+# Feast — Restart + Operations Runbook

-This document helps you reset, run, and troubleshoot the Feast Polygon POC quickly, including a fix for the common PyArrow schema error and streaming guidance.
+This document helps you reset, run, and troubleshoot this Feast project quickly, including a fix for the common PyArrow schema error and streaming guidance.

 ## 1) Environment
 - Python: 3.11 (venv recommended)
 - Docker: docker-compose
-- Project root: `/home/rodrigo/repo/fin_feast_poc/`
+- Project root: `/home/rodrigo/repo/fin_feast/`

 Create and activate venv (example for Ubuntu):
 ```bash